Holiday Destinations: are all your funds tied up in bills and other necessities such as food and fuel?

 For the more adventurous snowboarders, you can hike up to find some of the most beautiful open powder fields on both sides of the valley.
 For the newcomers, they offer ski-schools, short lifts and heaps of immaculate “beginner” terrain.
 Outdoor activities include a half pipe and fun park full of jumps, snowmobiles, horse-riding, sleigh rides, ski disking, tobogganing, ice go-carting, husky sledding, Bormio Baths (hot springs) and paragliding (from February onwards.)
 Plus with loads of indoor fun like discos, karaoke, bowling, solariums, swimming, massages, spas and an arcade with climbing walls, Livigno, Italy is sure to capture your heart.

-On the Rila Mountain in Bulgaria (formerly known as Chamkoria), Borovets offers an alpine type resort with well-groomed grounds for skiing, snowboarding, night-skiing, cross-country, ski jumps and biathlon.
+On of the great holiday destinations is the Rila Mountain in Bulgaria (formerly known as Chamkoria), Borovets offers an alpine type resort with well-groomed grounds for skiing, snowboarding, night-skiing, cross-country, ski jumps and biathlon.

 The resort always features luxury, comfort, and affordability for visitors from all over the world.
 At an elevation of 4429 feet (1350 meters), Borovets offers 18 ski lifts, a snowboard park, indoor pool, bowling, skidoo, walking trails and exciting after ski entertainment.
 Bulgaria offers a little bit for everyone, especially those visitors looking for skiing and winter fun on a budget.